pombredanne/red-fab-deploy/README.markdown

 HOWEVER, you can specify an arbitrarily-named configuration file for many services using 'settings_file' in the services dictionary, explained below.

-### Autoscaling
-Currently only works for postgresql and web, although anything that doesn't need inter-server communication should be fine.
-Autoscaling only works on EC2.

-IMPORTANT: Right now for postgres autoscaling to work, your clusters need to be named 'database' and 'web', with the correct server_types (see below).

-ALSO IMPORTANT: Postgres autoscaling may turn off the server that has your database on it.
-Right now there is no backup system.
-Make sure this is what you want to do.

-### Backwards Compatibility
-Every effort has been made to ensure backwards compatibility... but I'm sure something will be broken.
-Sorry.

-### Configuration File Changes
-Configuration settings are now primarily stored in a python dictionary, instead of env.conf and a json file, although those should continue to work for the near future.
-Deprication warnings will be given.
-See below for details.

 ## Configuration